acitretin (Oral route)

 Unless your doctor tells you otherwise, you should avoid skin products that can irritate the skin.
 Some examples are:

-- Any topical acne product or skin product containing a peeling agent (such as benzoyl peroxide, resorcinol, salicylic acid, or sulfur).
+- Any topical acne product or skin product containing a peeling agent (eg, benzoyl peroxide, resorcinol, salicylic acid, or sulfur).

 - Hair products that are irritating, such as permanents or hair removal products.